fastrgv/CoTerminalApps/README.md

 ### CoTerminal-pacman (cpac.adb)

-A primitive version of Pacman with 9 predefined levels.
+A primitive, silent version of Pacman with 9 predefined levels.

 For this game, keyboard setup is critical to playability.
 One must have a short key-delay and fast repeat setting.
 The arrow keys, or wasd-keys, or ijkl-keys control movement.
 The (x),(q) keys quit;  (p) pauses game.